 Get your own credit card

-There are specific cards out there designed specifically for younger adults, too.
+There are specific cards out there designed specifically for 18-year-olds, too.
 Many will remind you of payment dates, track your credit score, and reward you just for making on-time payments.

 Remember, credit cards are not “free money.”
 You are responsible for the charges you put onto your account.
 Spend responsibly and do your due diligence beforehand to find the right credit card for you.

 You found a job, you’ve been added as an authorized user on a trusted person’s credit card, or you’ve landed your first credit card.
 Now what?
 Stay on top of your progress by checking your credit score.
 Most companies, including Sallie Mae, provide you with free access to your credit score as part of their services.

 Additionally, as part of the Fair Credit Reporting Act (FCRA), the three main credit reporting companies, Equifax, Experian, and Transunion, are required to provide you with your credit report at your request, free of charge, every 12 months.

 By viewing your credit score on a regular basis, you can ensure you’re taking the right steps to drive your score in the right direction — up!

 Now that you’ve become familiar with your credit score, and ways you can monitor it, it’s time to focus your attention toward the most important factor of your credit score — your payment history.
 According to FICO, your payment history makes up 35% of your FICO score.
 In order to continue to positively affect your payment history, you want to make sure you’re making on time payments every month.

 Whether you access your credit card account through your computer or a mobile app, your payment due date should be easy to find.
 Set a reminder on your phone or circle the date on your at-home calendar (or both!) and be sure not to miss it.